 While customer care and safety were reasonable for the experience, it is essential to state that the weather can be an issue after suiting up.
 Given that there might be a waiting period of about an hour from the time you suit up to the time you drive, this is something to pay attention to.
 It doesn’t help that the cafe is a few hundred meters away.
 If you’re going in the summer or anytime the weather is fairly warm, it might be a good idea to take plenty of water with you or buy some before suiting up.

 The race track is used for the Supercar championship (a touring car racing category) in Australia.
 It’s a 1.95-mile track that’s comparable to some of the non-GP tracks used by other driving experiences.
 This is definitely a decent track.
 Like most other race tracks, it’s a fair distance out of town so be prepared to do a fair amount of driving to get there.

-The quality of the Experience video is terrible.
+The quality of the Experience video is poor.
 It might be the worst we’ve encountered, but that’s not saying much since bad videos are very common in the driving experience business.
-Certainly not worth the $45 (Australian) price tag.
+Certainly not worth the additional price tag.

 Compared to other driving experiences, we can’t categorize this as top-notch, but maybe it doesn’t need to be.
 It cost less than the premier experiences and is a good way to experience a race car (racing suit and all) without breaking the bank.
 The organization was not the best as they appeared to have more drivers than they should for the time period.
 The weather can also be a significant issue so prepare to be well hydrated before the experience.
 If you’re able to live with these shortcomings, you’ll likely have fun.
 Just don’t expect too much.